A spacious beach is the icing on the cake at this hotel, which comes with 4 pools and restaurants.

 The entertainment programme is suitable for adults with a combination of live music and high calibre shows, there's definitely something to offer everyone.
 Just check the entertainment programme for more information.
 You may prefer to dance the night away at the disco under the bridge between the hotels.
 The disco runs from 11pm to 2am.

-The junior suites come with either a balcony or terrace.
-There is an extra bed in the lounge on request, air-conditioning and a TV.
+These twin rooms come with either a balcony or a terrace, with an extra child's bed in the bedroom on request.
+Your room includes air-conditioning and a TV.

 These twin rooms with a pool view come with a balcony and air-conditioning.
 The room will also include an extra bed on request and a TV.